 Perhaps you’re having the same thought as I did, which was something like, “But Emmett already likes vegetables.
 Why would a single picture book change his mind about something he already enjoys?”

 I still haven’t found an answer, but I found plenty more questions as I read on.

-When Emmett got curious about Harry Potter, she and her husband decided to read him Sorcerer’s Stone, even though they had not planned to start him on the series until he was seven.
+When Emmett got curious about Harry Potter, she and her husband decided to read him Harry Potter and the Sorcerer’s Stone, even though they had not planned to start him on the series until he was seven.

 Messina immediately runs into a problem.
 She decides, for the sake of protecting Emmett, to censor a fact presented in the very first chapter of the book.
 Instead of attempting to kill Harry, Voldemort only attempts to hurt him.
 With that, Messina admits that she has completely rewritten the central plot point of the series.
 (I cannot help but find it surprising that she feels attempted murder is beyond, but that depictions of Harry’s child abuse are acceptable.)

 As she reads on, she edits in a moral lesson for Emmett and has McGonagall assign Harry a disciplinary essay about rule-breaking when he flies his broomstick after Madam Hooch told him not to.
 I doubt Messina pointed out that Harry did so in order to defend Neville from Draco’s bullying.
 (That’s not to say that Harry’s rule-breaking is always so noble, but in this situation it is.)

 She finishes reading Sorcerer’s Stone to Emmett, but refuses to start on Harry Potter and the Chamber of Secrets.
 Messina decides that Emmett is not yet ready to grow up with Harry and that she’s not ready to show Emmett anything outside of the shimmering pink bubble she has woven around them.